DmitryAsdre/telegram-ml-bot-stats/README.md

 ## Package description.

-There are two python class to log metrics.
+There package contains two classes to log ML metrics.

 ###  <b>TGTableSummaryWriter</b>
 This writer is usefull for logging hyperparameters optimization or when you need log only numeric values. <br>